jzonthemtn/berlin-buzzwords-2021/README.md

 ```

 The command above searches for movies matching the `Family` genre and sorts them by the value in the `classification_christmas` field.
 This gives a list of search results which are family movies with Christmas movies returned first.
 "Jingle all the Way" will be returned much earlier in the search results than "Space Jam."

-### Model Training

-The `nli-training` directory contains files needed to fine-tune an NLI model on BERT using the MNLI dataset.
-If you want to change the parameters of the training modify the `train.sh` script.
-Change to the `nli-training` directory and run `build.sh` to build the image.
-Now run the docker image to start training using the `run.sh` script.
-Model artifacts will be written to `./models/`.

-To use the model, modify `zero-shot-classifier/classifier.py` an change the name of the model to point to the directory containing the trained model.
-The model can then be uploaded to the [HuggingFace model hub](https://huggingface.co/welcome) or version controlled with [DVC](https://dvc.org/).

-Then just set the environment variable in `docker-compose.yml` to use the model when running `classifier.py`.

 ## License